Learn Krmx

 Link Message

 The krmx/link message is sent from the client to the server when a connection wants to link to a user.
 The username property in the payload indicates to which user the connection wants to link.
-The version property in the payload should be set to the version of the krmx protocol is used.
+The version property in the payload should be set to the version of the krmx protocol that is used by the client.
 The auth property can optionally be set to a string value (for example a JWT token), which can be used on the server side to validate authentication.

 {